-Best head
+6. Best head

-- 1. Where Best Head classes are included in the schedule separate classes shall be offered for Male and Female, judged on the head and the breed standard for purebred and partbred with allowances for sex of the exhibit. - 2.
-This class does not work out. - 3.
-Horses are lined up facing the judge in a line across the arena to be judged.
+• Where Best Head classes are included in the schedule separate classes shall be offered for Male and Female, Judged on the head and the breed standard for pure bred and part bred with allowances for sex of the exhibit.
+No workout is required.
+Horses are lined up facing the judge in a line across the arena in order to be judged.

-Movement
+7. Movement

-- 1. Where Movement classes are included in the schedule separate classes may be offered for male and female, purebred and partbred movement. - 2.
-All horses shall be viewed at walk and trot, from the side in motion, and coming towards/going away from the judge. - 3.
-Horses should exhibit naturally free flowing movement with consistent rhythm and straightness of stride. - 4.
+• Where Movement classes are included in the schedule separate classes may be NZGCA: Breed standard and show rules.
+July 2019.

+offered for male and female, pure and part bred movement.
+All horses shall be viewed at walk and trot, from the side in motion, and coming towards/going away from the judge.
+Horses should exhibit naturally free flowing movement with consistent rhythm and straightness of stride.
 Any sign of lameness disqualifies the horse.

-H - PROGENY CLASSES
+N-PROGENY CLASSES